Kurdish rebels attack Turkish military vehicle - officials

 Turkish military units were hunting the perpetrators, Diyarbakir Governor Mustafa Toprak said.

-According to Kurdish politicians, the PKK has been observing a de facto ceasefire since the peace process got under way and Ocalan plans to declare an official halt to hostilities by the Kurdish New Year on March 21.
+According to Kurdish politicians, the PKK is now observing a de facto ceasefire and Ocalan plans to declare an official halt to hostilities by the Kurdish New Year on March 21.

 But Turkish warplanes have continued to bomb militant targets in the mountains of northern Iraq where thousands of rebels are based, drawing warnings from the PKK that they are jeopardising the peace process.